Make-School-Courses/FEW-2.5-Data-Visualization-and-Web-Graphics/lessons/lesson-07.md

 <button id="button-play">Play</button>
 ```

-The canvas will display the visualization and the button will be used start playing the audio.
+The canvas will display the visualization and the button will be used to start playing the audio.

 ## Audio

 The Audio Object loads audio data.
 The Audio object does many things.
-It can play and modify audio, and generate new audio sources and process audio.
+It can play and modify audio and generate new audio sources and process audio.

-It can also analyse audio and provide information about the audio source.
+It can also analyze audio and provide information about the audio source.

 ### Load Audio

-The code snippet below uses the Audio object to load sound file and play it.
+The code snippet below uses the Audio object to load a sound file and play it.

 ```JS
 function startAudio() {